-Infinity Property and Casualty Insurance turns to SAS® for streamlined financial planning
+Infinity Property and Casualty Insurance turned to SAS® for streamlined financial planning

-From its roots as the Dixie Insurance Co. in 1955, Infinity Property and Casualty Insurance has forged an enviable track record of customer satisfaction and financial performance.
-Infinity has become the fourth-largest writer of non-standard automobile insurance through independent agents in the nation.
+Infinity Property and Casualty Insurance has forged an enviable track record of customer satisfaction and financial performance.
+With the help of streamlined financial planning from SAS, the insurer has become the fourth-largest writer of non-standard automobile insurance through independent agents in the nation.

-According to Gena Woodfield, Assistant Vice President of Management Reporting, the previous planning process wasn’t as fast or comprehensive enough, given the firm’s growth.
-“With different people in different locations, it was very disjointed,” she said.
-“We had to manually gather information and consolidate data across dozens of spreadsheets and enter that information into the legacy system.”
+According to Gena Woodfield, Assistant Vice President of Management Reporting, the previous planning process wasn’t fast or comprehensive enough to support the firm’s growth.
+"With different people in different locations, it was very disjointed," she said.
+"We had to manually gather information and consolidate data across dozens of spreadsheets and enter that information into the legacy system."

-For Vijay Chennur, Pricing Manager, the challenge revolved around efficiently contributing to the planning process.
-"Before, we had to submit this data in a series of Excel spreadsheets, which was a time-consuming and error-prone process," he said.
-"That data was then passed to the management reporting team for roll-up in the centralized system."
+For Pricing Manager Vijay Chennur, the challenge revolved around efficiently contributing to the planning process.
+"Before, we had to submit this data using Excel spreadsheets, which was a lengthy and error-prone process," he said.
+"That data was then passed to the management reporting team for rollup in the centralized system."

 One crucial requirement for Infinity was the ability to perform extensive overhead allocations across multiple departments.
-“Expenses are allocated among underwriting, claims and so forth,” Woodfield said.
-“This data is further subdivided by product group, state, company, product, new/renewal, and sales channel.
-We end up with about 1,500 allocations – but our data volumes and processing intensity were outstripping the abilities of our legacy solution.”
+"Expenses are allocated among underwriting, claims and so forth," Woodfield said.
+"This data is further subdivided by product group, state, company, product, etc. We end up with about 1,500 allocations, but our data volumes and processing intensity were outstripping the abilities of our legacy solution."

 Seeking a better way

-Infinity wasn't able to manage its increasing data volumes in either traditional Microsoft Access processes or other ad hoc applications like Outlook Software and began searching for a solution to strengthen data access and manipulation, as well as aggregation, modeling, reporting and distribution.
+Infinity wasn't able to manage its increasing data volumes in Microsoft Access or other ad hoc applications.
+It began searching for a solution to strengthen data access and manipulation as well as aggregation, modeling, reporting and distribution.

-"We felt that additional revenue growth could be targeted and captured with qualitative data handling and analysis at lowest grain backed by some smarter pricing strategies," said Chennur.
+"We felt that additional revenue growth could be targeted and captured with qualitative data handling and analysis backed by smarter pricing strategies," said Chennur.
 "Solving these challenges was the top priority for our management teams."

 The search led Infinity to SAS Financial Management, a comprehensive solution for enterprise planning, budgeting, consolidation and reporting.
-With a proprietary calculation engine and accounting logic, SAS Financial Management consolidates planning or historical information, ensuring the latest information is always available for decision makers.
+With a proprietary calculation engine and accounting logic, SAS Financial Management consolidates planning and historical information, ensuring the latest data is always available for decision makers.

-A faster, more efficient and more accurate planning cycle
+A faster, more efficient and accurate planning cycle

-The annual planning cycle at Infinity often lasted many months.
-"Last year, we cut it by two months," said Woodfield, "and this year, we're aiming to improve our record over last year.
-We would like to periodically reforecast our expenses and plan to use SAS to keep our business on course."
+The annual planning cycle at Infinity often lasted months.
+"Last year, we cut it by two months," said Woodfield, "and this year, we're aiming to improve on that record.
+We would like to periodically reforecast our expenses, and plan to use SAS to keep our business on course."

 "We now create a truly bottom-up, detailed business plan that reflects all expenses and efficiently rolls up into a unified budget," said Chennur.
-"With more granular information, our 75 users are able to create more accurate forecasts.
-And we're doing it faster, so executives can make decisions sooner."
+"With more granular information, our 75 users can create more accurate forecasts.
+And we're doing it faster so executives can make decisions sooner."